Sequential Elimination and Union Shapley Value for Group Assessment in Coalitional Games: Class of synergy semivalues

 \begin{definition}[Dummifying Player] A group value $\varphi$ satisfies \emph{Dummifying Player} if $\varphi_{\{i\}}(N,v) = v(\{i\})$ and $\varphi_{S \cup \{i\}}(N, v) = 0$ for every game $(N, v)$, dummy player $i\in N$ and non-empty coalition $S\subseteq N\setminus\{i\}$. \end{definition}

-As we now show, replacing the Dummy Player axiom with Dummifying Player results in a dual class of group values.
-We name this class \emph{synergistic semivalues}.
+As we now show, replacing the Dummy Player axiom with Dummifying Player in the axiomatization of group weak consistent semivalues results in a new class of group values.
+We name this class \emph{synergy semivalues}.

-\begin{definition}[Synergistic (Group) Semivalues] A group value $\varphi$ is a synergistic (group) semivalue if there exists a collection of non-negative weights $(p^q_t)_{q,t\in [n];q\leq t}$ with $p^1_1=1$, such that for every game $(N, v)$ and non-empty coalition $S$ it holds:
+\begin{definition}[Synergy semivalues] A group value $\varphi$ is a \emph{synergy semivalue} if there exists an infinite collection of non-negative weights $(p^q_t)_{q,t\in \mathbb{N};q\leq t}$ with $p^1_1=1$, such that for every game $(N, v)$ and non-empty coalition $S$ it holds:

 \end{definition}